Chart Color Schemes

 Employment performance in Westmead has been broadly consistent with national averages

-Westmead has a highly educated workforce with strong professional services representation.
-Its unemployment rate was 4.0% in the past year, with estimated employment growth of 2.2%.
+Westmead has a highly educated workforce with strong representation in professional services.
+The unemployment rate was 4.0% as of September 2025, with an estimated employment growth of 2.2% over the past year.
+This is based on AreaSearch aggregation of statistical area data.

 Frequently Asked Questions - Employment